 Selecting the right schedule for payroll may seem to be a decision that’s simple and straightforward; however, there are important factors that need to be taken into consideration with this decision.
 This includes the work environment, labor and employment regulations, benefits, and payroll costs.
 The first step in selecting the correct schedule of business for payroll is analyzing the work environment and the kind of employees an employer retains.

-A business identifies the best payroll schedule by what’s most beneficial not just for the business, but the employees as well.
+A business identifies the best payroll schedule by what’s most beneficial not just for the business, but for the employees as well.
 Failing to take workers into account, the business will see its turnover rate skyrocket.
-With that being said, a business has four main options as payroll schedule: monthly, semimonthly, biweekly, and weekly.
+With that being said, a business has four main options for payroll schedules: monthly, semimonthly, biweekly, and weekly.

 Weekly pay periods are great for hourly-paid workers; however, you have to understand that they are more costly for businesses.
 This is because payroll companies charge customers every single time they process payroll.
 Hourly workers prefer a weekly pay schedule, although this is not worth it, especially with a startup or small business.

 If the staff is composed mainly of hourly workers, the payment schedule that is set weekly would be best in helping them.
 It is also likely to boost employee morale.
 A business is advised to choose the ideal service provider for payroll processing as the process is done more frequently.

 With a biweekly schedule for payroll, employees get paid twice every single month.
 This will be the same day of each week they are paid.
 The day is usually on a Monday and companies lock in the first and third Monday of every month.
 This pay period would be great for a business that has a combination of hourly and salaried employees.

 Biweekly is an excellent compromise for an hourly worker.
 It is also great for a salaried worker, which is often what companies have a staff member.
 For a good mix of the two kinds of employees, this would be the best option.